 2. Identify Your Target Audience

 Knowing your target audience is fundamental to effective market research.
 You need to identify the people or businesses that your research will focus on.
 This involves understanding their demographics (age, gender, location), psychographics (lifestyle, values, interests), and behavioral patterns (buying habits, preferences).
-By defining your target audience, you can tailor your research methods and questions to gather information specifically relevant to them.
+You can then tailor your research methods and questions to gather information specifically relevant to them.
 This approach enhances the accuracy and usefulness of your research findings, ensuring that you gain insights that can drive decisions that resonate with your audience.

 3. Choose the Right Research Methodology